In this topic:

 Another method for measuring temperature through the lid is to hang a probe thermometer through the vent opening.
 Probe thermometers are described in greater detail later in this article.

 A less common approach to measuring temperature in the WSM is to insert a thermometer through a hole drilled in the middle cooking section or in the access door.
 Owners do this in an attempt to measure temperature at the bottom cooking grate, as shown in Photo 8.
-The process for drilling such a hole is the same as that discussed on the Mounting A Thermometer page.
+The process for drilling such a hole is the same as that discussed on the Installing A Thermometer page.

 One creative approach that does not require drilling is to remove the top nut and bolt from one of the grill straps and insert a thermometer through the resulting hole.